lifekent/lifekent.github.io/README.md

 - basics of Nodejs

 ### RDBMS
-- MySQL (f.e. handled millions of records of financial funds data from different sources)
+- MySQL (f.e. handled millions of records of financial funds data from different sources to aggregate data and analyze trends)
 - PostgreSQL

 ### NoSQL